heshameraqi/object-detection-dl-workshop/README.md

 1. Open: https://colab.research.google.com
 2. Then File -> Open Notebook
 3. Select GITHUB, and Copy & Paste this reoposatory URL: https://github.com/heshameraqi/object-detection-dl-workshop
+4. Press connect to connect to CoLab Server
-4. Open Object_Detection_with_Deep_Learning.ipynb
+5. Open Object_Detection_with_Deep_Learning.ipynb
-5. Execute it step by step, and learn! :)
+6. Execute it step by step, and learn! :)